 The species depth niches (10th and 90th percentiles), at which a species has been observed within the Northwest Atlantic Ocean, were obtained from the online databases Aquamaps and OBIS (Aquamaps, 2021; OBIS, 2021).
 The largest depth range was created using the depth ranges from Aquamaps and OBIS combined in order to have the most representative depth niche for each species.
 Network sites were cropped to each species’ depth niche in R (RStudio Team, 2021).

+Insert niche plots here.

 2.3.
 Niche-informed network